-C. P. Huntington hosts a dinner to Gen. Diaz, former U.S. Pres.
-Grant, & Jay Gould (April 1883)
+C. P. Huntington hosts a grand dinner to Gen. Diaz, former U.S. Pres.
+Grant, & Jay Gould (1883)

-Etching of Collis P. Huntington, President of Southern Pacific Co (NYC & SF).
+Etching of Collis P. Huntington, President of Southern Pacific Co.
+(NYC & SF).

 By Nancy Armitage